Lightning-AI/pytorch-lightning/docs/source/index.rst

 .. customcalloutitem::
    :description: From NLP, Computer vision to RL and meta learning - see how to use Lightning in ALL research areas.
-   :header: Tutorials
+   :header: Hands-on Examples
    :button_link: tutorials.html

 .. customcalloutitem::
    :description: Learn how to do everything from hyperparameters sweeps to cloud training to Pruning and Quantization with Lightning.
-   :header: Conceptual Guides
+   :header: Concepts Glossary
    :button_link: common_usecases.html

 .. customcalloutitem::
-   :description: Convert your current code to Lightning.
+   :description: Convert your current code to Lightning
    :header: Convert code to PyTorch Lightning
    :button_link: starter/converting.html